snowman-repos/book/project_managers/README.md

 ### Key Performance Indicators

-Earlier we talked about the KPIs for your role.
-When it comes to planning project you need to determine what are its measures of success.
-How will your production team deem the project a success.
+Earlier we talked about the KPIs for your role and the benefit being that you remain focused on what's important to be successful.
+Similarly when it comes to planning project you need to determine what are its measures of success.
+What should your production team stay focused on at all times throughout the project lifecycle.

 The client manager's original proposal, or sometimes even documentation from the client, should detail the business goals and/or KPIs.
 In your role you have to analyse and challenge these where necessary to ensure they are realistic, measurable, and provide sufficient context.
 For the most part, the KPIs listed in your plan will be the same.
 Where they explicitly impact production, for instance when making demands on performance, technologies, platforms and so on, those KPIs should be expanded and explained in more detail where possible to provide clarity for your team.